andreabellome/astra-documentation/docs/matlab/Cost functions/SODP/custom/costFunction2_DP_custom_vdep_varr.md

 4. Compute the total delta-v (dvtot) including all intermediate maneuvers.
 5. Compute the total cost as the sum of delta-v and weighted time-of-flight.
 6. Identify the trajectory with the minimum total cost.

+## OUTPUT
+- minCOST : minimum total cost among all trajectories.
+- row     : index of the trajectory with the minimum cost.
+- COSTS   : vector containing the total cost for each trajectory.
+- TOFYS   : vector containing the time-of-flight in years for each trajectory.

 ## Function Signature
 ```matlab